 Regardless of your email’s purpose, there are a few obvious things you can do to avoid sounding too unprofessional.
 Here’s an example:

-Even if your email is written I a casual tone, “what’s up” is practically never a good email greeting.
+Even if your email is written in a casual tone, “What’s up” is practically never a good email greeting.
 Contrast the above opening with the following, more professional-looking email opening:

 The email maintains a formal tone while informing the user about changes made to the product/service they purchased.

 You can use different kinds of tones to address various events.
-For example, if you need something formal, a simple “Hello” would do fine.
-If you’re following up on something, try something like, “As promised, we’re…
+For example, if you need something formal, a simple “Hello” would be fine.
+If you’re following up on something, try something like, “As promised, we’re…”

 There are more variations of email openers here.